 Responding to boat arrivals on the island by providing immediate care and alerting relevant medical/ rescue teams when necessary.
 Providing warm clothes, blankets and food.
 Running beach cleaning projects to assist the local community in maintaining the natural beauty of the island.
 Large amounts of boat material collected is then recycled to make bags.

 Food & Humanitarian Aid Distribution

 Food distribution and Tea service (bringing hot tea to the camps each afternoon in various areas.
 Responding to the needs of refugees on the island through distributions of necessary items including clothes, shoes, shampoo, washing powder and sun cream.
 Initiating and supporting long term projects: youth educational programs, activities for adults, distribution of milk and fruit to compliment the meals provided by volunteer run kitchens.

 Accommodation is included for the duration of your volunteer program.
 We’ve worked hard to ensure our volunteers have access to comfortable and safe accommodation within close proximity to the volunteer projects and local facilities such as cafe’s and grocery stores and other amenities.
-Depending on the time of year, you’ll either stay in a local hotel located a stones throw from the sea with single or twin share room (pictured left) or alternatively within a dedicated volunteer guest house with multi share single gender rooms.
-The accommodations are basic, but clean, comfortable and safe.
+You’ll share a small apartment with 4 other volunteeers.
+The accommodations is basic, but clean, comfortable and safe.
 Please speak to us in advance with any questions or preferences.
-It may be possible to gaurantee a single room for a small additional fee.
-The hotels and/or volunteer houses are in close proximity to a basic supermarkets, ATM, fresh fruit and vegetable stands etc.
+The hotels and/or volunteer houses are in close proximity to basic supermarkets, ATM, restaurants and food stalls.

 Anyone can apply.
 This is a ‘raw’ experience with few luxuries and a very challenging set of local circumstances so those with an appreciation for this type of experience are necessary.